Oregon Board of Trustees

 Thomas Syltebo, MD

-The way Manny Berman sees it, his role is to act as a facilitator and coach.
-It’s his job to make sure that the people who have the training are empowered to do their jobs and recognize their abilities to help them to succeed.
+Mr. Berman recently retired as president and CEO of Tuality Healthcare.
 His wife Karen worked in the Community Relations Department for eight years and is now enjoying retirement.
-He’s especially proud of his two daughters, one a psychiatric nurse practitioner and the other who lives in Pleasanton, CA. His ideal Saturday afternoon involves a canoe or float tube with his grandsons.
+Manny is especially proud of his two daughters, one a psychiatric nurse practitioner and the other who lives in Pleasanton, CA. His ideal Saturday afternoon involves a canoe or float tube with his grandsons.

 Coordinator of Patient- and Family-Centered Care and Coordinator of Patient and Family Advisory Council, PeaceHealth Medical Group